drasyl/drasyl/docs/content/configuration/marshalling.md

 # Marshalling

-drasyl can automatically (un-) marshall given objects.
+drasyl can automatically (un-) marshall given objects using [Jackson](https://github.com/FasterXML/jackson).
 To prevent security risks through unrestricted marshalling, types and packages can be defined in the config that are handled automatically.

 !!! info